Apostolique/WisdomDump/README.md

 * We can all be somebody else's nobody.
 * It's good to get a reality check.
 * It takes four hours to change the world.
+* The worlds that you create in your imagination can have infinite budget.